1986

 tried once but they refused him entry.
 Didn't like the way he was dressed.

-Thought he was a hooligan."
-(Joke of the year :D) "People imagine we work here
+probably didn't think he was a hooligan.)"People imagine we work here

 because it's wow, you know, really heavy, but I don't feel that.
 The place is